 Those accused would go through a formal criminal prosecution, including a jury trial.

 The Puritans of Connecticut were connected with the Massachusetts and Plymouth colonies and like them, fled England primarily due to religious persecution.
-In America, they desired to create a “nation of saints” and were not only intensely religious, but were also serious, conservative, thoroughly righteous, and intolerant of other beliefs or religions.
-Though they had left behind their former lands in Europe, they brought with them the Old World belief in witches who were recruited by the Devil to cause harm within their communities.
+In America, they desired to create a “nation of saints” and were intensely religious and serious, conservative, thoroughly righteous, and intolerant of other beliefs or religions.
+Though they had left behind their former lands in Europe, they brought with them the Old World belief in witches who the Devil recruited to cause harm within their communities.

-In the colonial settlements of the New World, the Puritans experienced a great deal of hardship including epidemics of illness, difficult winters, the death of livestock, starvation, and Indian attacks.
+In the New World’s colonial settlements, the Puritans experienced a great deal of hardship, including epidemics of illness, difficult winters, the death of livestock, starvation, and Indian attacks.
 Looking for something or someone to blame for these maladies, witchcraft was often the scapegoat.
-Their eyes would often turn to anyone who did not strictly conform to the harsh religious, social, and personal standards of the community.
+Their eyes would often turn to anyone who did not strictly conform to the community’s harsh religious, social, and personal standards.

-Women were more often targeted as witches than were men, for a number of reasons.
+Women were more often targeted as witches than were men for several reasons.

 At that time, women were viewed as second-class citizens in the patriarchal communities and generally bore the brunt of social and religious intolerance.
 They were expected to be quiet, submissive, and live under a male head of the household.
 Those who didn’t fit within this mold were subjugated and were at higher risk of being accused of witchcraft.

-Because of their roles as food preparers, animal tenders, and midwives, they were blamed for sickness, death, and problems with childbirth.
+Because of their roles as food preparers, animal tenders, and midwives, they blamed them for sickness, death, and childbirth problems.

 The majority of those women accused as witches, both in Connecticut and elsewhere, were poor women, single mothers, widows, women over the age of 40, and those living on the margins of society.
 For these women, their communities saw them as having no specific purpose.

-Widows were a specific concern to Puritan leaders, especially if they had inherited land and money, which went against the core beliefs of the Puritan society.
-This manifested itself into a distrust of women who were married but had no male offspring, who were in line to inherit their husband’s estates should they outlive them.
+Widows were a specific concern to Puritan leaders, especially if they had inherited land and money, which went against Puritan society’s core beliefs.
+This manifested itself into a distrust of married women with no male offspring, who was in line to inherit their husbands’ estates should they outlive them.
 Alternatively, if the wife died before her husband and without producing a male heir, the man’s property would go to the community upon his death.

 At this time, it took only a single witness to support a witchcraft trial and conviction.

-In the spring of 1662, Connecticut’s witch hunting reached its peak with the Hartford Witch Panic, which was set off with the death of eight-year-old Elizabeth Kelly, whose parents were convinced that their neighbor Goody Ayres had caused their child’s death through magic.
-Soon, several other people in Hartford came forward, claiming to have been “afflicted” by demonic possession at the hands of their neighbors.
+In the spring of 1662, Connecticut’s witch-hunting reached its peak with the Hartford Witch Panic, which was set off with the death of eight-year-old Elizabeth Kelly, whose parents were convinced that their neighbor Goody Ayres had caused their child’s death through magic.
+Soon, several other people in Hartford came forward, claiming to have been “afflicted” by demonic possession at their neighbors’ hands.
 It ultimately resulted in 12 people being accused of witchcraft and four executions.

-Following these deaths in 1662 the Colonial Governor, John Winthrop, Jr. began to question the value of the “evidence” in these witch trials, as well as the possible agendas of the witnesses.
-As a result, he established more objective criteria for witch trials that required at least two witnesses for each alleged act of witchcraft and in some cases, he personally intervened and overturned or reversed verdicts.
+Following these deaths in 1662, the Colonial Governor, John Winthrop, Jr., began to question the value of the “evidence” in these witch trials and the possible agendas of the witnesses.
+As a result, he established more objective criteria for witch trials that required at least two witnesses for each alleged act of witchcraft, and in some cases, he personally intervened and overturned or reversed verdicts.

 In 1692, at the same time of the witch hysteria in Salem, Massachusetts, another frenzy occurred in Fairfield, Connecticut.
-It began when a young servant girl named Catharine Branch claimed she was having fits due to the actions of Mercy Disborough and Elizabeth Clawson.
-This accusation was followed by several others and though there were several indictments, there were no more executions.
+It began when a young servant girl named Catharine Branch claimed she was having fits due to Mercy Disborough and Elizabeth Clawson’s actions.
+Several others followed this accusation, and though there were several indictments, there were no more executions.

 Afterward, witchcraft remained a capital crime in Connecticut into the 18th century, but there were very few prosecutions after the Fairfield panic.